cabforum/servercert/docs/NSR.md

 o.
 Restrict remote administration or access to an Issuing System, Certificate Management System, or Security Support System except when:

-    i.   the remote connection originates from a device owned or controlled by the CA or Delegated Third Party, ii.  the remote connection is through a temporary, non-persistent encrypted channel that is  supported by Multi-Factor Authentication, and iii.  the remote connection is made to a designated intermediary device
+    1. the remote connection originates from a device owned or controlled by the CA or Delegated Third Party,
+    2. the remote connection is through a temporary, non-persistent encrypted channel that is  supported by Multi-Factor Authentication, and
+    3. the remote connection is made to a designated intermediary device

-          a.  located within the CA’s network,
+          i.  located within the CA’s network,
-          b.  secured in accordance with these Requirements, and
-          c.  that mediates the remote connection to the Issuing System.
+          ii.  secured in accordance with these Requirements, and iii.  that mediates the remote connection to the Issuing System.

 # 3. Logging, Monitoring, and Alerting